 With the World Heritage Great Barrier Reef on their doorstep, Mackay’s science students have a unique opportunity to learn in one of the world’s most remarkable outdoor classrooms.

 Stunning beaches, tropical islands and coral reefs teeming with life are all within easy reach of Mackay’s high schools, but these natural environments are also in need of protection.

-Wild Mob has partnered with Reef Catchments to offer Mackay’s high schools an educational program that is fully aligned to the Marine Science Syllabus and also helps to protect local beaches, islands and underwater environments.
+Wild Mob, which is no longer operating, has partnered with Reef Catchments to offer Mackay’s high schools an educational program that is fully aligned to the Marine Science Syllabus and also helps to protect local beaches, islands and underwater environments.